khulnasoft/integrations-core/docs/developer/tutorials/snmp/profile-format.md

     # ...
 ```

 An `snmp.myDevice` metric is sent, with a value of 1 and tagged by statuses.
-This allows you to monitor status changes, number of devices per state, etc., in Datadog.
+This allows you to monitor status changes, number of devices per state, etc., in Khulnasoft.

 ### `metric_tags`